 For most smaller organizations, Office 365, Microsoft 365 and perhaps a few virtual servers will continue to be the workhorse for their business.
 We see this trend continuing in 2022.
 In addition to the already deployed cloud servers and services, we see an increasing trend from vendors to offer pure cloud versions of their solutions.
 We also see the deployment of Windows 365 (a virtual PC in the cloud) as something which needs to be investigated.

-Cryptocurrency is here to stay (some examples are Bitcoin and Ether).
+Cryptocurrency is here to stay (for example, Bitcoin).
 In a recent CNBC poll, 83% of millennial millionaires own cryptocurrencies and more than half of them have at least 50% of their wealth in crypto.
 While we are not financial advisors (so don’t take this as financial advice), for the small business, are there ways you can tap into this wealth and attract those who own cryptocurrencies?
-One place to start could be to accept crypto as a form of payment or a form of donation.
+One place to start could be to accept crypto (for example Lightning Payments using the Bitcoin network) as a form of payment or a form of donation.

 Increased Pressure on Network and Internet Security